mandelsoft/spiff/README.md

 It is possible to read one file from standard input by using the file name `-`.
 It may be used only once.
 This allows using spiff as part of a pipeline to just process a single stream or to process a stream based on several templates/stubs.

+The template file (first argument) may be a multi document file containing multiple YAML documents separated by a line containing only `---`.
+Each YAML document will be processed independently with the given stub files.

 ### `spiff diff manifest.yml other-manifest.yml`

 Show structural differences between two deployment manifests.

-Unlike 'bosh diff', this command has semantic knowledge of a deployment manifest, and is not just text-based.
-It also doesn't modify either file.
+Unlike basic diffing tools and even `bosh diff`, this command has semantic knowledge of a deployment manifest, and is not just text-based.
+For example, if two manifests are the same except they have some jobs listed in different orders, `spiff diff` will detect this, since job order matters in a manifest.
+On the other hand, if two manifests differ only in the order of their resource pools, for instance, then it will yield and empty diff since resource pool order doesn't actually matter for a deployment.

+Also unlike `bosh diff`, this command doesn't modify either file.

 It's tailed for checking differences between one deployment and the next.